kklmfao/Drug-Abuse/research/Research Focus on Drug Abuse Solutions based on Other countries_regions.md

 Drug abuse, a complex societal issue with far-reaching consequences, often remains hidden due to various factors, including stigma, fear of legal repercussions, and lack of awareness.
 This necessitates a proactive approach to identify and address the problem effectively.
 While many countries grapple with high drug abuse prevalence, some have successfully implemented strategies to mitigate this issue.
 This research focuses on countries with reportedly low drug abuse rates, aiming to understand their unique approaches and the impact of their solutions.

 The research examines five countries: Norway, New Zealand, Portugal, the United Kingdom, and Australia.
 These countries have been selected based on reports and indices suggesting lower drug abuse prevalence compared to global averages.
-For instance, the Global Drug Policy Index ranks Norway, New Zealand, and Portugal among the top three countries with the most favorable drug policies (Global Drug Policy Index, 2025).
-Furthermore, data on the prevalence of opiates use indicates that Norway has a relatively low rate compared to other European countries (Wikipedia, 2025).
+For instance, the Global Drug Policy Index ranks Norway, New Zealand, and Portugal among the top three countries with the most favorable drug policies1.
+Furthermore, data on the prevalence of opiates use indicates that Norway has a relatively low rate compared to other European countries2.
 The study delves into their specific solutions, including drug treatment courts, harm reduction programs, decriminalization policies, and comprehensive treatment and rehabilitation initiatives.
 By analyzing these countries' successes, challenges, and the factors contributing to their positive outcomes, this research aims to provide valuable insights for policymakers and stakeholders worldwide.

 ## **Methodology**

 This research employed a comprehensive literature review methodology, primarily utilizing Google Scholar to identify relevant academic journals and reports.
-The search focused on countries with low drug abuse prevalence, as indicated by reports like the Global Drug Policy Index and studies on opiate use prevalence (Global Drug Policy Index, 2025).
+The search focused on countries with low drug abuse prevalence, as indicated by reports like the Global Drug Policy Index and studies on opiate use prevalence1.
 Subsequently, the research explored the specific solutions implemented in these countries, prioritizing academic journals with "doi" to ensure credibility and accuracy.

 The research process involved the following steps: